-Speaker: Laura Brophy, Director, Institute for Applied Ecology
+Speaker: Laura Brophy, Director of the Estuary Technical Group at the Institute for Applied Ecology

 Topic: Insights into estuary habitat loss in the western United States using a new method for mapping maximum extent of tidal wetlands